kreatifIT/laravel-codice-fiscale/README.md

 - ✅ Country of Birth (searchable, live updates)
 - ✅ Place of Birth (dynamic: Select for Italy, TextInput for other countries)
 - ✅ Codice Fiscale field with strict validation
-- ✅ Multilingual labels (IT, EN, DE)
+- ✅ Multilingual labels (IT, EN, DE) for filamentphp fields

 #### With Generator & Validator